CharanKasala/NoteVault/README.md

 allows users to manage notes with options for categorization and facilitating quick retrieval and better organization.

+## Overview and Summary
+Note Vault is a web application that allows users to manage and organize their notes efficiently.
+It offers features for creating, editing, categorizing, and sharing notes, as well as advanced tools for content enhancement like AI-powered summarization and spell-check.
+Users can also manage their profile settings.
+Below is a summary of the key features:
+1. Notes Management:
+Create, View, Edit, and Delete Notes: Users can create new notes, update existing ones, or delete them.
+Each note has the following attributes:
+• Title: A title for the note content.
+• Category: Organize notes into customizable categories.
+• Font Size: Choose the font size for note content.
+•
+Font Style: Select the font style for the note content.
+•
+Fix Spelling and Grammar: Automatically correct spelling and grammar errors in the note content.
+•
+Summarize with AI: Use AI to generate a summarized version of the note.
+•
+Speech-to-Text: Convert spoken words into note content by clicking on the microphone button.
+(Not deployed to EC2) •
+Reset: Clear all content within a note.
+2. Categories Management:
+•
+View Categories: Display a list of categories.
+Clicking on a category will show the associated notes.
+•
+Add Category: Allow users to create new categories for organizing their notes.
+•
+Update Category: Users can modify the title of an existing category.
+•
+Delete Category: Deleting a category will remove both the category and the notes associated with it.
+3. Note Interaction:
+•
+Pin Notes: Pin important notes to keep them at the top of the note list for easy access.
+•
+Search: Search for notes by title or content.
+•
+Copy: Duplicate an existing note.
+•
+Download: Export a note as a Word document, preserving the original font size and style.
+4. User Profile & Settings:
+•
+View Profile: Display user profile information, including account settings and preferences.
+•
+Logout: Allows users to securely log out of their account

 ## Technologies Used
 ### Frontend:
 1. React.js (with React Router for navigation)